Cheapest non-owner car insurance companies in New Mexico

 New Mexico drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
 However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
 Coverage does not extend to you or the vehicle you're driving.

-Non-owner car insurance in New Mexico costs an average of $293, with Central Insurance offering the lowest rates.
-Our analysis found that State Farm is the best overall choice.
-Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.
+In New Mexico, non-owner car insurance costs an average of $293, with Central Insurance offering the most affordable rates.
+Based on our research, State Farm stands out as the best overall option.
+Remember, factors like your age, gender and driving history can significantly affect your insurance rates.

 Tip icon You might also be interested in